|

 The operations I

-observed and the masons I chatted with all used mortar made from
+observed and the masons I chatted with all used mortar that was made from

 scratch, combining